medusajs/medusa-starter-default/README.md

 docker exec medusa-server medusa seed -f ./data/seed.json
 ```

-This will execute the same seed script as described above in the `medusa-server` Docker container.
+This will execute the previously described seed script in the running `medusa-server` Docker container.

 ## Try it out